netobserv/flowlogs-pipeline/docs/api.md

  grpc:
          port: the port number to listen on
          bufferLength: the length of the ingest channel buffer, in groups of flows, containing each group hundreds of flows (default: 100)
+         certPath: path of the TLS certificate, if any
+         keyPath: path of the TLS certificate key, if any
+         clientCAPath: path of the client TLS CA, if any, for mutual TLS
 </pre>
 ## Ingest Standard Input
 Following is the supported API format for the standard input ingest: